• Pricing

 When It’s Okay to Leave Metadata in Place

-Metadata isn’t always bad—it can be handy in some cases.
 For instance, if you’re collaborating with a team, metadata can track changes and let everyone see who edited what.
 It’s also useful for archiving, as it keeps important details about a document’s origin.
 The key is knowing when the metadata adds value and when it’s better to strip it for privacy reasons.

-FAQs About Removing Metadata from PDFs
+FAQs About Removing PDF Metadata

 Does removing metadata reduce file size?